Does Smoking Weed Make You Lose Weight?

 Clark breaks down their theory like this: THC initially stimulates the CB1 receptor, which increases appetite short-term — but this effect doesn’t last.
 Over a 24-hour period, he says the receptor becomes less active, likely leading people to consume fewer calories overall.
 Evidence also suggests THC ramps up metabolism over time.

 So, based on this theory, even if you indulged the munchies after smoking a bowl, your increased metabolic rate would counteract the effect by burning through those calories quicker than if you didn’t smoke weed.

 You wouldn’t need to smoke a ton of weed to reap these benefits, either.
 Clark insists even once a week may be enough to keep the CB1 receptors running on low and metabolism revved.

 However, he is quick to point out that this is still just a hypothesis.
 To know for certain whether THC has this impact on weight control, Clark says we’d need rigorous human clinical trials.
 Researchers would have to gather a bunch of people with identical diets and lifestyle habits, divide them in half, give one group pot and the other not, then monitor them over a long stretch of time.

 This kind of study won’t happen anytime soon, however, because weed is technically still illegal in the U.S. and laughably still deemed a Schedule I narcotic, which severely inhibits research.
 Complicating matters, Clark says plants like marijuana are notoriously hard to study because they’re complex organisms that vary significantly in makeup from strain to strain.

 So, for now, the best we have are theories, and Clark’s seems pretty sound.
-That said, he does not advise making marijuana your number-one weight-loss tool: “I think cannabis can help if the side effects are tolerable, but you’re better off focusing mainly on diet and exercise.”
+That said, he does not advise making smoking weed your number-one weight loss tool: “I think cannabis can help if the side effects are tolerable, but you’re better off focusing mainly on diet and exercise.”

 This article was originally published on